Introduction to code review

 You can find below the list of issues present in the application:

 It's pretty easy to spot the hardcoded credentials or secrets if you read all the code.
-A modern web application should store all secrets outside the source code of the application.
+A modern web application should store all secrets outside of its source code.
 Here we can see that the following files contain some sensitive information:

 $lnk = mysql_connect("127.0.0.1", "pentesterlab", "pentesterlab");